Propaganda in World War II: Domestic propaganda

-Additionally, popular comics featuring Captain America and Wonder Woman reflected the war to their viewership.
+Additionally, popular comics featuring Captain America and Wonder Woman reflected the war to their audience.
 Against the Axis powers, the comic characters fought to protect the United States and instilled patriotic themes to further sell the war to Americans.

 Portrayal of race

-Like in most other propaganda, the Office of War Information commonly appropriated the "symbols and values" of enemies as a means of dehumanising them.
-Nancy Brcak and John Pravia make the argument that during the war, when Jim Crow laws were still active in America, the perceived "acceptance" of the "inferiority" of minorities became "clearly a part of US propaganda" and was especially employed in the Pacific War against Japan.
+Like in most other propaganda, the OWI commonly appropriated the "symbols and values" of enemies as a means of dehumanising them.
+Nancy Brcak and John Pravia make the argument that during the war, when Jim Crow laws were still enforced in America, the perceived "acceptance" of the "inferiority" of minorities became "clearly a part of US propaganda" and was especially employed in the Pacific War against Japan.
 In the Pacific, depictions of Japanese soldiers featured exaggerated stereotypical features.
 In some, Japanese soldiers were conveyed as sexually depraved and often as engaging in inhuman and evil acts.
-One example depicts Emperor Hirohoto as a fanged bat designed with exaggerated features, dressed in Nazi clothing and swastikas, to dehumanise the Japanese enemy further to the American people.